Norwich University of the Arts: What it's really like

 Three words that best describe Norwich University of the Arts are unique, personable, and challenging.

-Something that makes us unique is that we’re the only specialist creative arts university to have achieved gold in the Teaching Excellence Framework 2023.
+Something that makes us unique is that we’re the only specialist creative arts uni to have achieved gold in the Teaching Excellence Framework 2023.

-Our most popular degrees are in games and graphics, in particular our award-winning games development and games art and design degrees.
-But what you might not realise is even though we proudly offer many creative arts subjects, we’re adding new subjects to our portfolio, including psychology, business management, and esports.
+Our most popular degrees are in games and graphics.
+Our games development and games art and design degrees are award-winning.
+But what you might not know is that even though we proudly offer many creative arts subjects, we’re adding new subjects to our portfolio, including psychology, business management, and esports.

-The majority of our degrees are non-exam-based coursework units, which means you get to work on industry-style briefs that are similar to what you’d come across in your professional life.
+Most of our degrees are non-exam-based coursework units.
+This means you get to work on briefs that are similar to what you’d come across in your professional life.
 That ethos is what makes Norwich University of the Arts a different and exciting place to be a student.

 What's it like for students to live in the local area?

-Students have ranked Norwich as one of the UK’s best universities for creative scene.
-We have over 50 exhibition venues including two international galleries, plus five museums, and six theatres!The easily walkable city centre has an open-air market, vintage and independent shops, high street shops, the Norwich lanes, two shopping malls, four cinemas, and lots of green spaces.
+Students have ranked Norwich as one of the UK’s best unis for the creative scene.
+We have over 50 exhibition venues including two international galleries, plus five museums and six theatres!The easily walkable city centre has an open-air market, vintage and independent shops, high street shops, the Norwich lanes, two shopping malls, four cinemas, and lots of green spaces.

 The market is one of my favourite places, with good, cheap food and independent vendors.